 Relevance.
 The map was made for sale to the public, particularly for tourists and cyclists and so is unlikely to show routes that the public could not use.
 It has a key in which different types of route are distinguished.
 This enables us to draw inferences from how routes are shown.
 Archive.
-The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131068

-Meaning.
-The route is shown on the image below from A to B in the same style as the existing BOAT that continues north from A on the map.
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131068 Meaning.
+The route is shown on the image below from A to B as a road in similar style to local existing highways.
 Assessment.
 Although the map carries the standard disclaimer that the representation of a road or footpath is no evidence of a right of way, it remains the case that this map was produced for sale to the travelling public.
 It seems likely that the disclaimer is to avoid the publishers from finding themselves in the midst of legal action.
 The application route is shown as a good secondary road.
 The depiction of the route in this manner is evidence in favour of the proposition that the application route was considered to have equestrian and probably vehicular rights.

-Sheet 19 - Cambridge, Huntingdon Publication date: 1902
+Sheet 25 - Bedford, Hertford Publication date: 1903

-Extract from Bartholomew's Map showing the application route from A to B

-Inland Revenue Valuation Records - Finance (1908-10) Act 1910
+Extract from Bartholomew's Map showing the application route from A to B Inland Revenue Valuation Records - Finance (1908-10) Act 1910 Date.

-Date.
 The valuation records were produced in the few years after 1910.